-If you're one of the brides or grooms who became engaged this holiday season, congratulations!
+If you're recently engaged, congratulations!
 We're excited to help you plan your celebration.
 From selecting an invitation suite, to choosing a venue, and narrowing down your guest list, our magazine and website offer pages of advice and inspiration at your fingertips.
 If you're hiring a wedding planner, they will certainly be able to help you keep everything organized.
 However, whether or not you have a team of professionals by your side throughout the process, we've compiled some advice from top planners, photographers, event designers, and more to share their insider tips with you on everything from the bridal gown to the guest book.

 Take a look at expert tips and tricks from some of our Editors Circle members below: